E-Randz/NC-News/README.md

 Questions for tomorrow
-- patch request doesn't return items in the correct format
+- patch request doesn't return items in the correct format - put it in returning
-- when deleting an article, do I need to delete comments that go with it?
+- when deleting an article, do I need to delete comments that go with it? - onDelete('CASCADE') -do we need article id in the comment object as well?
--do we need article id in the comment object as well?
+- add new test for valid sort criteria

 # BE2-NC-Knews